nielsvanberkel/nasa-tlx/README.md

 - Revised instructions to hand over to experimenter before continuing the next NASA round
 - TLX scales are reset before each round
 - Added ERROR warnings to user input texts (can be deactivated by setting variable enforce_user_input to false)
+- Removed Highcharts
+- Integrated Node Express Server for Data Collection

 ## Installation
-No installation required.
-Just [download](https://github.com/isellsoap/nasa-tlx/archive/master.zip) the ZIP file, unzip it and open `index.html` with a browser of your choice.
+[download](https://github.com/Til-D/nasa-tlx/archive/master.zip) the ZIP file, unzip it, install node, express, and other dependencies specified in the package.json, fire up the express server and navigate to localhost.

+For detailed instruction on how to install express, go to [https://expressjs.com/](https://expressjs.com/)

 ## Author
 - [Francesco Schwarz](https://github.com/isellsoap/)